Nhathuy1305/BetterDay-Tool/README.md

 **The latest version of the BetterDay tool is now open-source and available [here](https://github.com/Nhathuy1305/BetterDay-Tool) under the Apache-2.0 license.**

-This is an open-source version of the BetterDay video search and retrieval engine, slightly simplified from the prototype that was featured at VAI Challenge 2023 in Ho Chi Minh City, Vietnam (see https://videobrowsershowdown.org/
+This is an open-source version of the BetterDay video search and retrieval engine, slightly simplified from the prototype that was featured at [AI Challenge 2023](https://aichallenge.hochiminhcity.gov.vn) in Ho Chi Minh City, Vietnam.
-).

 Main features: